Maxsetovich/quiz-app/README.md

 If there is a wrong answer, it will be red:
 ![image](https://github.com/Maxsetovich/quiz-app/assets/107585969/641ba3f8-bdfb-4255-92bb-66a74232d4d1)

 In the end, the total result is displayed.
-It shows the total number of questions, the number of correct and incorrect answers, and your score will be displayed
+It shows the total number of questions, the number of correct and incorrect answers, and your score will be displayed:
 ![image](https://github.com/Maxsetovich/quiz-app/assets/107585969/409b73f1-619a-4bcd-bb43-62a01fcdf863)